 \section{Abstract}

-We develop a self-consistent microscopic framework beyond mean-field theory for superconductivity in cuprates.
-It couples fermionic quasiparticles with collective phase dynamics to treat the superconducting gap and superfluid stiffness.
-The phase sector explicitly incorporates both smooth bosonic Nambu–Goldstone phase fluctuations, renormalized by long-range Coulomb interactions, and topological Berezinskii–Kosterlitz–Thouless-type vortex-antivortex fluctuations.
+We develop a self-consistent microscopic framework beyond mean-field theory for monolayer cuprate superconductivity.
+It couples fermionic quasiparticles with collective phase dynamics to treat the gap and superfluid stiffness.
+The phase sector explicitly incorporates both smooth bosonic Nambu–Goldstone phase fluctuations, renormalized by long-range Coulomb interactions, and topological BKT-type vortex-antivortex fluctuations.
 The required input is the correlated single-particle spectral function, enabling direct interfacing with Hubbard-type models.
-The framework provides quantitative access to key superconducting observables, including $T$-dependent gap and phase stiffness, gap-closing temperature $T_{\rm os}$, and transition temperature $T_c$, across wide ranges of doping.
-Using a recently proposed solvable interaction model as input, our simulations reveal several important features consistent with experimental observations in the cuprates: a $d$-wave superconducting dome in the $T$-$p$ phase diagram with a shoulder-like anomaly in the underdoped regime, a pronounced separation between $T_c$ and $T_{\rm os}$ signaling preformed Cooper pairing, a finite uncondensed normal component persisting even at $T=0$, and the onset temperature $T_{\rm on,vortex}$ of vortex signals, offering a consistent understanding of how strong correlations and phase fluctuations cooperate to shape high-$T_c$ superconductivity.
+The theory provides access to key superconducting observables, including $T$-dependent gap and phase stiffness, gap-closing temperature $T_{\rm os}$, and transition temperature $T_c$, across wide ranges of doping.
+Using a solvable interaction model as input, our simulations reveal several important features consistent with experimental observations in cuprate superconductors: a $d$-wave superconducting dome in $T$-$p$ phase diagram with a shoulder-like anomaly in underdoped regime, a pronounced separation between $T_c$ and $T_{\rm os}$ signaling preformed Cooper pairing, a finite uncondensed normal component persisting even at $T=0$, and the onset temperature $T_{\rm on,vortex}$ of vortex signals, offering a consistent understanding of how strong correlations and phase fluctuations cooperate to shape high-$T_c$ superconductivity.